 What does BIM stand for?

 An all-embracing approach to the object’s exploitation.
 It involves the collection and integrated processing of the architectural, economic, and other data in the design process.
 The building (structure) and everything that has to do with it is considered as a single indivisible unity.

 What is BIM level 2?

-A state-initiated by the methodology aimed on reducing the cost of the public sector infrastructure using BIM technology.
+A state-initiated by the methodology aimed at reducing the cost of the public sector infrastructure using BIM technology.
 The key point is the use of the collaborative 3D BIM models.

 What is BIM in construction?